FAQs For Horse Coverages

 If you select any of the Equine Medical/Surgical options or the Catastrophic Accident/Illness coverage, they provide you with reimbursement in the event of a medical or surgical colic along with providing coverage for other health conditions as described above.

-Colic remains the number one cause of death for horses, and is a leading cost in medical claims.
+Colic remains the number one cause of death for horses and is a leading cost in medical claims.
 Selecting one of these coverages will provide you with protection for both medical and surgical colics.
 In the event your horse needs colic surgery, you will have a combined limit from both the Equine Medical/Surgical or Catastrophic Accident/Illness coverage and the free Colic Surgery coverage for the medical and surgical costs.

 top